Odie8683/one-rom/docs/PI-PICO-PROGRAMMER.md

-# Raspberry Pi Pico as a Programmer
+# Raspberry Pi Pico as an SWD Programmer

+Today's One ROMs are generally programmed using USB and the Web/CLI/Studio tools.

+However, developers may find it useful to program One ROMs via SWD (Serial Wire Debug).

-To use a stock Raspberry Pi Pico as a programmer for One ROM, download the `debugprobe_on_pico.uf2` file from the [Releases](https://github.com/raspberrypi/debugprobe/releases) page of Raspberry Pi's `debugprobe` repository.
+To use a stock Raspberry Pi Pico as an SWD programmer for One ROM, download the `debugprobe_on_pico.uf2` file from the [Releases](https://github.com/raspberrypi/debugprobe/releases) page of Raspberry Pi's `debugprobe` repository.

 Mount your Raspberry Pi Pico in BOOTSEL mode and copy the `debugprobe_on_pico.uf2` file to the Raspberry Pi Pico's file system.